Lixiaow3339/Project-1/docs/about/index.md

 This website is for the purpose of assignment in the course PHYS 601.
 The website is currently managed by Lixiao Wang (me), graduate student in physics in McGill University.

-Due technical issues, the website is still in building process and is not officially open yet.
+Due to technical issues, the website is still in building process and is not officially open yet.

 # Other Interests